Chinese room

 The Chinese room argument holds that a computer executing a program cannot have a mind, understanding, or consciousness, regardless of how intelligently or human-like the program may make the computer behave.
-The argument was presented in a 1980 paper by the philosopher John Searle entitled "Minds, Brains, and Programs" and published in the journal Behavioral and Brain Sciences.
-Similar arguments had been made by Gottfried Wilhelm Leibniz (1714), Ned Block (1978) and others.
+The argument was presented in a 1980 paper by the American philosopher John Searle, entitled "Minds, Brains, and Programs" and published in the journal Behavioral and Brain Sciences.
+Similar arguments had been made previously by others, including Gottfried Wilhelm Leibniz, Peter Winch, and Anatoly Dneprov.
 Searle's version has been widely discussed in the years since.
-The centerpiece of Searle's argument is a thought experiment known as the Chinese room.
+The centerpiece of Searle's argument is a thought experiment known as the "Chinese room".

 The argument is directed against the philosophical positions of functionalism and computationalism, which hold that the mind may be viewed as an information-processing system operating on formal symbols, and that simulation of a given mental state is sufficient for its presence.
 Specifically, the argument is intended to refute a position Searle calls the strong AI hypothesis: (Note: Not to be confused with artificial general intelligence, which is also sometimes referred to as "strong AI".
 See .)
 "The appropriately programmed computer with the right inputs and outputs would thereby have a mind in exactly the same sense human beings have minds."

 Although its proponents originally presented the argument in reaction to statements of artificial intelligence (AI) researchers, it is not an argument against the goals of mainstream AI research because it does not show a limit in the amount of intelligent behavior a machine can display.
 The argument applies only to digital computers running programs and does not apply to machines in general.
 While widely discussed, the argument has been subject to significant criticism and remains controversial among philosophers of mind and AI researchers.